 Now we will change the Elements.xml like below.
 Here Type=”GhostableInLibrary” which tells SharePoint that we would like to make the file that is added to the library an uncustomized file.
 Here carefully give the Module URL and File Path & URL carefully.

 Now it is time to deploy the solution.
-Right click on the Solution click on Deploy Solution which will deploy the solution to the local SharePoint site which you have provided at the begining.
+Right-click on the Solution clicks on Deploy Solution which will deploy the solution to the local SharePoint site which you have provided at the beginning.

-But if you want to deploy to any other server other than development server like stage or production server then you can follow this url to know how we can deploy solution using PowerShell.
+But if you want to deploy to any other server other than development servers like stage or production server then you can follow this URL to know how we can deploy the solution using PowerShell.

 Once you deploy the solution successfully, go to the gear icon then Site Settings.
-Under Site Actions click on Manage site features.
-This will open the Site Features page, you can see the “MyCustomWebPartPage Feature1” will be in activate state as shown in the fig below:
+Under Site, Actions click on Manage site features.
+This will open the Site Features page, you can see the “MyCustomWebPartPage Feature1″ will be inactivated state as shown in the fig below:

 Now if you will go to the Site Pages directory.
 You can see the page which we have deployed in the gallery.
 You can see the fig below:

-Click on the page, you can see the page which have created like below:
+Click on the page, you can see the page which has created like below: